ReivenIV/3-State-agency/README.md

 ##  With CSS and flexbox

 #### Real State agency:
-The idea here it was to create a nice landing page and then some simple diferent pages like contact, profil of the agency and a gallery of the houses they are selling.
+The idea here it was to create a nice / responsive landing page and then some simple diferent pages like contact, profil of the agency and a gallery of the houses they are selling.

 ## Project Status
-The project is finish i'm open to proposition or critics
+The project is finish and i'm moving on to other projets. i'm open to proposition or critics.
+Feel free to use it and change it as you will.

 ## Project Screen Shot(s)